Muchyutaka/Recovery-Tree-T1101-Tecno-Megapad-11/README.md

 Recovery device tree for the **Tecno MegaPad 11 (T1101)**, tested building and using **OrangeFox Recovery**.

-**Known bugs:** None I think if you found any feel free to report issue
+**Known bugs:** None that im aware if you found any feel free to report issue

 ## Flashing Instructions